EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive

-On the EMG dataset, the performance gap diminishes as noise levels decrease (SNR levels increase), particularly evident for SCNN, 1D-ResCNN, and EEGDnet.
-Nevertheless, EEGDiR maintains superior denoising performance. \item Evaluation of the $RRMSE_{spectral}$ results on the EOG dataset indicates weaker denoising performance for SCNN and 1D-ResCNN, possibly due to limited global modeling capability.
+On the EMG dataset, the performance gap diminishes as noise levels decrease (SNR levels increase), particularly evident for SCNN, 1D-ResCNN, LSTM, and EEGDnet.
+Nevertheless, EEGDiR maintains superior denoising performance. \item Evaluation of the $RRMSE_{s}$ results on the EOG and SS2016 EOG dataset indicates weaker denoising performance for SCNN, 1D-ResCNN and LSTM, possibly due to limited global modeling capability.
 Conversely, EEGDnet and EEGDiR exhibit superior denoising performance owing to their robust global modeling ability.
-On the EMG dataset, despite decreasing differences in performance as noise levels decrease, EEGDnet and EEGDiR consistently outperform SCNN and 1D-ResCNN. \item Examination of $CC$ results on the EOG dataset reveals improved denoising performance for all methods as noise levels decrease, with relatively stable performance differences.
+On the EMG dataset, despite decreasing differences in performance as noise levels decrease, EEGDnet and EEGDiR consistently outperform SCNN, 1D-ResCNN and LSTM. \item Examination of $CC$ results on the EOG and SS2016 EOG dataset reveals improved denoising performance for all methods as noise levels decrease, with relatively stable performance differences.
 In the EMG dataset, SCNN exhibits poorer performance due to the dataset's more complex noise.
 Conversely, the denoising performance of the remaining three networks improves as noise levels decrease, with consistent performance differences.
 Notably, EEGDiR maintains excellent denoising performance throughout. \end{enumerate}